 When it comes to stretch marks, doctors usually recommend trying natural remedies over medical treatments.
 However, you could explore the following for really quick results, after consulting your medical practitioner:

-- Stretch Marks Removal Creams: The primary purpose of a stretch mark removal cream is to smoothen the affected area and work on the pigmentation.
-The cream consists of retinol, collagen, elastin, jojoba oil, cocoa butter or shea butter and Vitamin E oils which are effective in removing the stretch marks after pregnancy
+The primary purpose of a stretch mark removal cream is to smoothen the affected area and work on the pigmentation.
+The cream consists of retinol, collagen, elastin, jojoba oil, cocoa butter or shea butter and Vitamin E oils which are effective in removing the stretch marks after pregnancy.

-- Tretinoin Cream: This is a highly effective cream to remove stretch marks in a short period.
-This is recommended if you are not breastfeeding the baby, as some studies suggest it can be absorbed into the breast milk
+This is a highly effective cream to remove stretch marks in a short period.
+This is recommended if you are not breastfeeding the baby, as some studies suggest it can be absorbed into the breast milk.

-- Glycolic Acid: Glycolic acid can improve skin elasticity and increase the production of collagen, thus reducing the appearance of stretch marks on your body.
-It is recommended to discuss in detail with your doctor before starting the treatment
+Glycolic acid can improve skin elasticity and increase the production of collagen, thus reducing the appearance of stretch marks on your body.
+It is recommended to discuss in detail with your doctor before starting the treatment.

-- Laser Therapy: For those who can afford it and are willing to undergo it, laser therapy is a quick, effective, albeit costly, treatment for stretch marks.
+For those who can afford it and are willing to undergo it, laser therapy is a quick, effective, albeit costly, treatment for stretch marks.
 Through this treatment, it is possible to remove all kinds of stretch marks – both old and new.
 It is a permanent treatment where skin tissues are removed, vaporised, and broken down to improve cell production.
-There may be some side effects to this treatment, such as redness, itching and swelling that last for a few days
+There may be some side effects to this treatment, such as redness, itching and swelling that last for a few days.

 Do Stretch Marks Fade Away After Childbirth?